 Trying to decide between audio interfaces and mixers really comes down to one important thing:

 It’s critical that you figure out exactly what you need this piece of technology to do in your studio before you buy anything.
 This guarantees that you are using the right tool for the job, eliminating a lot of headaches and hassle along the way.

-Or are you going to be performing live a lot and want to make sure that you have total control over how each element of your band sounds in real-time?
+Or are you going to be jamming with your bandmates and performing live?
+If so, you will want to make sure that you have total control over how each element of your band sounds in real-time.

-In this example, your money would be best invested in a top-tier audio mixer.
+In this example, your money would be best invested in an audio mixer.

 You also need to think about things like how you’re going to signal route, how many hardware controls you need to actually manage each of the individual signals, and how many inputs you are going to have to deal with at any one particular point in time.

 These days, the overwhelming majority of audio mixer options out there can effectively replace audio interfaces.

 Now, this doesn’t mean that every single audio mixer is going to be able to do the job of an audio interface.
 It’s just that the most popular devices on the market today do have those kinds of capabilities built right in.